The Many Failures of the Albanese Labor Party

 Disability & NDIS

-The Albanese government came in under the threat of Coalition NDIS cuts, and has simply adopted the Coalition position to its own, drastically cutting plans, sending debt notices to recipients, and the former minister Bill Shorten directing the agency to cut a disability activist's support entirely.
+The Albanese government came in under the threat of Coalition NDIS cuts, and has simply adopted the Coalition position as its own, drastically cutting plans, sending debt notices to recipients, and the former minister Bill Shorten directing the agency to cut a disability activist's support entirely.
 The plan to divide the disability community by autism diagnosis and ageism is an interesting one, simply duplicating systems seems to be a recipe for wasteful expenditure, however the Albanese government was happy to threaten the state's public hospital funding if they didn't agree to alternate supports, also ill-defined, for autistic and developmentally disabled kids.
 Needless to say, I have nothing kind to say about these monsters on disability matters.

 Welfare